Studies Weekly’s Teacher Advocate Provides New Educational Support Service

 Debbie also learned through her research that Studies Weekly aligned with state standards, was organized by themes, and included hands-on activities.
 Her students also would get to interact with the resources and use them to create projects that showed their learning and understanding in creative ways.

 As she used the curriculum, she was thrilled to see how Studies Weekly helped her students develop kindness, cooperation, and empathy through lessons on responsibility and citizenship.
-Because these life skills can increase a student’s social-emotional learning and influence productive life choices, she began integrating them into every aspect of her classroom activities.
+Because these skills can increase a student’s well-being and influence productive life choices, she began integrating them into every aspect of her classroom activities.

 Becoming Studies Weekly’s Teacher Advocate